11 Alternatives to Antelope Canyon That Are All Nearby

 A lot of people don’t know this, but there are many alternatives to Antelope Canyon that aren’t just as beautiful if not better, but are also nearby to it.
-In this post, I’ll show you at least 7 of them (actually it’s 11 now).
+In this post, I’ll show you at 11.
 Antelope Canyon has gotten a huge reputation for being “that spot” with the amazing canyon walls with sunlight coming through them, and at the same time like most major marketed spots like it, people seem to think that’s the “only” place where you’ll find such beauty, but once they plan a trip to see that, they may discover several disappointing things about it like I did.

 11 Alternatives to Antelope Canyon: